michaelgrn/SampleCode/Web Development/LITERATE/README.md

 ## My Contributions

 My main Responsibilites for the LITERATE app was implementating a logging system, troubleshooting/updating the UI, resolving previous bugs with API calls.
+This code can be found in literate-app/js/postgres.factory.js (for logging),  /literate-app/routes/index.js (logging and cookie writing code), and /literate-app/views/search.vue (code for logging).

 # LITERATE Web App